makerdao/community/governance/polls/templates/$GenericBinary - $date_MONTH_DD,_YYYY.md

 ---
 # Poll:$GenericChange - $date_MONTH_DD,_YYYY

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the $poll_source.
-The community can vote in this poll to express support or opposition to $GenericChange

 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.

 **This is a binary vote.
 In a binary vote, you may vote for a single option.
 You should vote for the option which you prefer.
 Alternatively, if you would accept either of the two options and have no preference between them, you should vote 'Abstain'.**

 ## Review

+The community can vote in this poll to express support or opposition to the follow changes:
+* $GenericChangeA
+* $GenericChangeB

 Please review the discussion [thread]($discussion_link) to help inform your position before voting.